 There are numerous theories about the history of Baklava.
 Most historians believe it originated in ancient Greece, where the Gastrin (a dessert that looks like Baklava) was created.
 However, some might argue that this dish originated in Turkey.

 This delectable European dessert comes in various shapes and sizes, depending on where it comes from.
 Some baklava is sweet, while others are more heavily spiced with cloves and cinnamon.
 Its nut filling also varies by country.

 In Greece, this pastry is usually made with 33 layers, indicating the years that Jesus Christ has lived on Earth.

-These sweet little Greek honey cookies are packed with incredible flavors.
+These delightful Christmas food and sweet treats from Greece are packed with incredible flavors.
 These biscuits are cooked and then dipped in honey syrup, resulting in a soft, delicate, and crumbly texture.
-This dish is so fun and easy to bake; no wonder why the Greeks find this dish so addicting.
+This dish is so fun and easy to bake; no wonder why the Greeks find it so addicting.

 Melomakarona is said to have originated from the ancient and medieval Makaria, which were consumed at funerals.
 Nowadays, the addition of honey leads to Melomakarona, which is derived from the Greek word for honey, “meli” and “makaria”.

 Often served during the Christmas holiday, Melomakarona is a delightful Greek cookie treat to share with family and friends.
 Remember to pair it with coffee to make the experience more complete.